Risks & Opportunities

 Umicore’s main risk in the short term is related to the volatility of metal prices.
 Earnings are exposed to risks relating to the prices of the metals which are processed or recycled.
 These risks relate mainly to the impact that metal prices have on the surplus metals recovered from materials supplied for recycling, and concern platinum, palladium, rhodium, gold, silver and a wide range of base and specialty metals.

 Umicore also faces transactional price risks on metals.
 The majority of its metal-based transactions use global metal market references.
 If the underlying metal price were constant, the price Umicore pays for the metal contained in the raw materials purchased would be transferred to the customer as part of the price charged for the product.
 However, because of the lapse of time between the conversion of purchased raw materials into products and the sale of products, the volatility in the reference metal price creates differences between the price paid for the contained metal and the price received.
 Accordingly, there is a transactional exposure to any ﬂuctuation in price between the time raw materials are purchased (when the metal is “priced in”) and the time the products are sold (when the metal is “priced out”).
-For more information on the structural risk and on the transactional and inventory risk related to the metal prices, see Statements, note F3.
+As lithium and manganese have become increasingly valuable and volatile components in rechargeable battery materials, Umicore decided to no longer treat them as a consumable but to hedge the transactional exposure going forward, in line with other battery metals like nickel and cobalt.
+For more information on the structural risk and on the transactional and inventory risk related to the metal prices, see note F3 of Statements.

 Materials produced by Umicore contain precious or scarce metals which are partly sourced from in-house recycling operations and, for the balance, procured from primary metal producers.
 Umicore’s ability to procure the required quantity of such metals is key in determining our ability to produce the materials which have been ordered by our customers.
-The current crisis in Ukraine could have an influence on Umicore’s supply of certain metals such as palladium and nickel in view of Russia’s position as major global producer.
-Potential sanctions or other trade disruptions could in particular lead to delay or cessation of supply which could impact global car production and Umicore’s Catalysis production levels and earnings.
-Such events would also fuel metal price volatility.
+Although Umicore has been fading out its sourcing business with Russia in the course of 2022, the current geopolitical tensions between Russia with its leading position as a major global producer of e.g. palladium, and Ukraine could fuel metal price volatility in general and as such impact the global supply of certain metals.

-The availability of metals such as nickel, lithium and cobalt - as described in Sustainable and Ethical Supply - is the main long-term risk.
+The availability of metals such as nickel, lithium and cobalt - as described in Ethical and Sustainable Supply above - is the main long-term risk.

-Due to the liquidity of the metal markets for cobalt, rhodium and palladium, Umicore’s impact on the metal price is limited.
+Due to the liquidity of the metal markets for precious metals, platinum group metals (PGM) and battery metals, Umicore’s impact on the metal price is limited.

-As described in the Sustainable and ethical supply risk, metal scarcity is increasing because of tight supply and demand and other factors such as geopolitical tensions or trade regulations.
+As described in the sustainable and ethical supply risk, metal scarcity is increasing because of supply / demand tightness and other factors such as geopolitical tensions or trade regulations.

 For some metals quoted on futures markets, Umicore hedges a proportion of its forward metal exposure to cover part of the future price risks.

-Over the course of 2021, Umicore entered additional forward contracts securing a substantial portion of its structural price exposure for certain precious metals in 2022, 2023 and 2024, thereby increasing earnings predictability.
-For 2022, based on the respective currently expected exposures, the following lock-ins have been secured: close to two thirds for palladium, more than half for gold, somewhat less than half for silver and close to one third for platinum and rhodium.
-For 2023, the expected lock-in ratios are close to a third for gold, silver and palladium and a minor portion for platinum and rhodium.
-For 2024, only a minor portion has been locked in for the expected gold, silver and palladium exposures.
-For rhodium in particular, Umicore managed to enter forward contracts locking in a minority of expected exposures, despite the absence of a liquid futures market.
+Over the course of 2022, Umicore entered additional forward contracts securing a substantial portion of its structural price exposure for certain precious metals in 2023, 2024 and 2025, thereby increasing earnings predictability.
+For 2023, based on the respective currently expected exposures, the following lock-ins have been secured: more than a third for silver and gold, somewhat less than half for palladium and close to a quarter for platinum and rhodium.
+For 2024, the expected lock-in ratios are: close to half for gold and palladium, more than a third for silver and close to a quarter for platinum and rhodium.
+For 2025, close to a quarter was locked-in for the expected gold and silver exposures.

-In the short term, Umicore has limited visibility on automotive demand due to the ongoing semiconductor shortage.
-The unclear pace of electrification also poses uncertainty in terms of demand of our products.
+In the short term, Umicore has a limited visibility on future automotive (ICE and EV) demand.
+Geopolitical tensions create market uncertainty in the short and medium term.
+Persistent supply chain disruptions impact the supply and demand market dynamics.
+The pace of electrification also impacts demand of our products.
 Electrification will reduce the demand for automotive catalysts and boost the demand for rechargeable battery materials.
-Increased demand for rechargeable battery materials requires more production lines and sites, entailing challenges in hiring and training people, acquiring the right qualifications against the right timelines and available CAPEX.
-This lack of visibility of demand for rechargeable battery materials is a risk in both the short and medium term.
-Geopolitical conditions can be a factor in market uncertainty in the short and medium terms.
+Increased demand for rechargeable battery materials requires more production lines and sites, entailing challenges in hiring and training people, acquiring the right qualifications against the right timelines and available CapEx.
+The lack of visibility on demand for rechargeable battery materials is a risk in both the short and medium term.

 This has an impact on Umicore, but with its positioning, Umicore is also influencing the changing market structure for rechargeable battery materials for the automotive industry.
 Umicore is uniquely positioned to give the market a closed-loop solution for cathode materials, as we are both producing cathode materials and recycling batteries.
 Furthermore, Umicore’s recycling services are positively impacting society by enabling a shift towards an industrial future with low impact.

-As confirmed in the qualitative scenario analysis of our climate related risks and opportunities, the electrification of mobility is increasing Umicore’s risk profile for the catalysis business and at the same time is increasing Umicore’s opportunity profile for the rechargeable battery materials business.
+As confirmed in the scenario analysis of our climate related risks and opportunities, the electrification of mobility is increasing Umicore’s risk profile for the catalysis business and at the same time is increasing Umicore’s opportunity profile for the rechargeable battery materials and recycling business.

-Notwithstanding the limited visibility on automotive demand caused by the global semiconductor shortage, Catalysis is expected to continue to benefit from its strong market position in gasoline catalyst applications in Europe and China, which will remain, even in fast electrification scenarios.
-Umicore works continuously to maintain its excellent cost position with a globally optimized production footprint and a low break-even point, which resulted in market share gains in 2021.
-We have the right product and technology portfolio with strong demand from our customers, also for the next waves of emission legislation such as EURO 7.
-These strengths will feed the value creation potential over the next decade of Umicore’s Automotive Catalysts activities in a context of declining internal combustion engine volumes.
+Notwithstanding the limited visibility on automotive demand, and even in fast electrification scenarios, the Catalysis Business Group is expected to continue to benefit from its strong market position in gasoline catalyst applications in Europe and China.
+Umicore works continuously to maintain its excellent cost position with continued work on operational efficiencies, a globally optimized production footprint and a low break-even point, which resulted in market share gains in 2022.
+We have the right product and technology portfolio with strong demand from our customers, also for the next waves of emission legislation such as EURO 7, which will give us the opportunity to differentiate through our next generation catalyst technologies.
+In 2022, Umicore already acquired several EURO 7 platforms.
+These strengths will feed the value creation potential over the next decade of Umicore’s Automotive Catalysts activities allowing it to generate strong free cash flows to support the growth businesses in Umicore’s portfolio.

-In Energy & Surface Technologies (E&ST), Umicore is actively diversifying its customer and platform exposure and is currently in advanced qualifications with its high-nickel cathode material technology with various cell and car customers.
-Upon successful qualification, production for these applications is expected to ramp up to significant volumes during the second half of 2023.
-Increased intimacy with car OEMs and qualifications for the right platforms are ever more important, which is why we are solidifying our relationships with customers to improve our supplier status.
-The planned JV with Volkswagen will secure access to a significant part of the European EV market.
-Umicore’s agility in our operations and supply chain equip us to adapt quickly to changes in demand.
+In the Energy & Surface Technologies (E&ST) Business Group, and more specifically in the Rechargeable Battery Materials Business Unit, Umicore is actively diversifying its customer and platform exposure.
+The business unit reached important milestones in 2022 in the build-out of long-term strategic customer partnerships and securing future market share.
+These milestones are described in the operations section of this Report.
+Increased intimacy with car OEMs and qualifications for the right platforms are ever more important, which is why we are solidifying our relationships with customers.
+Umicore’s agility in its operations and supply chain equip us to adapt quickly to changes in demand.

 The market risk is intimately associated with the metal price risk.
-As described in the section Metal price above, we hedge a proportion of our forward metal exposure to cover part of the future price risks.
+As described in the metal price section above, we hedge a proportion of our forward metal exposure to cover part of the future price risks and maximize the use of back-to-back hedging, matching the price reference of purchases and sales.

 The complementarity of our activities has proven to be a true competitive edge.
 In E&ST and Catalysis we serve the automotive market by enabling electrification on a mass scale and by offering cutting-edge technologies for clean combustion engines.
-Through our Recycling activities, we close our own and our customers’ materials loop and offer a unique sustainable and circular approach that will be ever more important in a world of raw materials scarcity.
+Through our Recycling (including the Battery Recycling Solutions) activities, we close our own and our customers’ materials loop and offer a unique sustainable and circular approach that will be ever more important in a world of raw materials scarcity.

 Umicore will further strengthen its market position with our ambition and plan to capture growth from the next wave of sustainability-driven markets, such as fuel-cell catalysts and battery recycling.